-{\em Behavioral logic locking} addresses these concerns by locking a design at a higher level of abstraction~\cite{8465830}.
-These methods operate above or at RTL and allow designers to protect semantics information before it is optimized and embedded into the netlist by logic synthesis.
-These methods also scale to larger designs by reasoning about the circuit behavior instead of the netlist structure.
-However, their industrial adoption is limited since they require custom HLS tools.
-A valid alternative is to operate at the specification level (e.g., the input C code)~\cite{8715083}, based on the assumption that HLS preserves the behavior, including the logic locking effects.
-However, in both cases designers miss a method to select which elements to obfuscate incurring large overheads and weak or potentially unfeasible solutions~\cite{8465830}.
+{\em Behavioral locking} addresses these concerns by locking a design at a higher level of abstraction~\cite{8465830}.
+Behavior locking methods operate at or above RTL and allow designers to protect semantic information before it is optimized and embedded into the netlist by logic synthesis.
+These methods scale to larger designs by reasoning about the design behavior instead of netlist structure.
+Their industrial adoption is limited since they require custom HLS tools.
+A valid alternative is to operate at the specification level (e.g., the input C code)~\cite{8715083}, assuming that HLS preserves the behavior, including the locking effects.
+However, in both cases designers miss a method to select which elements to lock, incurring overheads and producing weak or infeasible solutions~\cite{8465830}.

-This work follows the key idea obfuscating all elements of a design does not necessarily provide maximum security.
-Indeed, the effects of some locking transformations may have limited visibility on the outputs or can be cancelled out by the application of other transformations.
-The selection should be, instead, driven by the analysis of the effects on the given security metric.
+This work follows the key idea that \textbf{locking all elements of a design does not necessarily provide maximum security}.
+The effects of some locking transformations may have limited visibility on the outputs or can be partially cancelled out by other transformations.
+The optimization process is application dependent and requires design space exploration.
+The selection should be guided by the analysis of the effects on the security metric.
 A designer must explore the application of locking transformations to identify the combination that maximizes the security metric while limiting the resource overhead.
-So, {\em \uline{optimizing a given security metric requires a complex design space exploration that depends on the effects of the locking transformations on the design functionality}}.
+So, {\em \uline{optimizing a security metric requires a complex design space exploration that depends on the effects of the locking transformations on the design function}}.